 Skip to Content

-10 Tasty Fruits and Vegetables to Try this Fall
+10 Tasty Fruits and Veggies to Try this Fall

 Last updated: September 22, 2021

-Go ahead, get your fill of apple picking and pumpkin spice, but don’t stop there!
-Here’s 10 seasonal produce items that will leave you feeling festive and satisfied.
+Go ahead and get your fill of apple picking and pumpkin spice.
+But don’t stop there!
+Here are 10 seasonal produce items that will leave you feeling festive and satisfied.

 1. Apples

-Enjoy your fair share of this highly popular fall fruit!
-Not only are there a variety of sweet and tart flavors to choose from, but the nutrient-packed apple really could help keep the doctor away.
+Enjoy your fair share of this highly popular fall fruit.
+Not only is there a variety of sweet and tart flavors to choose from, but the nutrient-packed apple really could help keep the doctor away.

-“Make the most of apples by keeping the skin intact,” said Ashley Krautkramer, Certified Diabetes Care and Education Specialist and Clinical Dietitian at ThedaCare.
-“It’s full of even more antioxidants and fiber-rich nutrients than the fruit itself, all of which can help aid in digestion and build immunity.”
+“Make the most of apples by keeping the skin intact,” says Ashley Krautkramer, Certified Diabetes Care and Education Specialist and Clinical Dietitian at ThedaCare.
+“It’s full of even more antioxidants and fiber-rich nutrients than the fruit itself.
+This can aid in digestion and build immunity.”

 Thanks to its strong antioxidant components, apples have been linked to a reduced risk of: